Skip to main content

 Severe symptoms in children and adults

-These are serious warning signs.
-If you experience any of these, seek medical attention immediately.
+These are very dangerous symptoms.
+If you have any of these, you should seek medical advice immediately.

 • Confusion and disorientation